cure53/jPurify/README.md

+**Warning: Don't use this software yet.
+It's still in experimental stages**

 # jPurify

 jPurify is a plugin that automatically adds XSS-safety to jQuery.
 The reason why we do that is jQuery's lack of DOMXSS protection.
-We wanted to create a jQuery plugin, that adds super-easy-to-use and fully automatic HTML sanitation to the whole jQuery API.
+We wanted to create a jQuery plugin, that adds super-easy-to-use and fully automatic HTML sanitation to the whole jQuery API. jPurify has been tested with jQuery 1.11.1 and 2.1.1.

 jPurify is maintained by the same people that look after [DOMPurify](/cure53/DOMPurify).